Discover what you are naturally good at

 2. How Children Succeed: Grit, Curiosity, and the Hidden Power of Character by Paul Tough

 In How Children Succeed, Paul Tough reveals how teachers can develop optimism, conscientiousness, and grit within their students.
-After pupils acquire these qualities, they can not only accomplish their academic goals (such as acquiring a high GPA or honors diploma) but also become a hard-working and curious individual for life.
+After pupils acquire these qualities, they can not only accomplish their academic goals (such as acquiring a high GPA or honors diploma) but also become hard-working and curious individuals for life.

 3. What Works in Schools: Translating Research Into Action by Robert J. Marzano